Close

 Guided by our mission, vision, and values, the PA Program of Mercy College of Ohio aspires to meet these goals:

-1. National Commission on Certification of Physician Assistants Board Pass Rate Physician Assistant National Certifying Exam program performance at or above the national mean score for overall performance and for specialty and task areas National Commission on Certification of Physician Assistants results
+1. National Commission on Certification of Physician Assistants Board Pass Rate Physician Assistant National Certifying Exam program performance at or above the national mean score for overall performance and for specialty and task areas

-Mercy College PANCE Pass Rates
+Mercy College PANCE First-Time Pass Rates (Official)

 2. Employment RateAt least 95% PA placement within 12 months of graduationResults of Program Goals

-3. Meet Mission 100% of Physician Assistant Students (PAS) and PA faculty/staff will meet PA Program Mission annually through service, leadership, or scholarship by participating in at least two of these areas annually: Academic year 2021-2022
+3. Meet Mission 100% of Physician Assistant Students (PAS) and PA faculty/staff will meet PA Program Mission annually through service, leadership, or scholarship by participating in at least two of these areas annually: Academic year 2022-2023

 • 100% of PAS Class 2023 and Program Members participated in at least two of the three areas of Service, Leadership, and Scholarship.

 3a.
-Service Service to community, profession, college, external stakeholders, etc. Academic year 2021-2022
+Service Service to community, profession, college, external stakeholders, etc. Academic year 2022-2023

 • 100% of PAS Class 2023 participated in Service with their Service-Learning curriculum.
 Examples include: Tent City (health care for those experiencing homelessness); Community Care Clinic; Food Bank; Admission volunteers; Mentors for incoming PA cohort